kmherman/BioME/README.md

 ```
 #### Step 4: What models would you like to test?

+Some of these of models can take a long-time, which isn't to mean they aren't excellent options to run!
+But for the tutorial we will only run a few.
+Remember, no spaces!
   * Machine learning algorithm abbreviations:
     * **mlp1**: Multilayer perceptron with 1 hidden layer
     * **mlp3**: Multilayer perceptron with 3 hidden layers